captkirk88/monkeyspeak/wiki/Strings.md

 default is 1000 characters.
 Strings cannot contain inner brackets such as `{ {} }`.
 It is a limitation of the engine unfortunately.
 Strings do not support unicode characters as of v7.0.

+#### Prefixes
+Certain prefixes can be used at the beginning of a String to prevent certain processing actions.

+- **!** - will prevent numbers from being converted into a human readable format.
+Such as with commas for 1,000.
+- **@** - will prevent variables from being processed.
+For example, %myVar has a value of 2 so printing %myVar with a @ will not print 2, it will print %myVar.

+Usage would be {@Set %myVar!} or {!1000} or {@!%myVar = 1000}.

 #### Next Up
 > :book: [Libraries](Libraries.md)